 Data transfers follow the format shown in Figure 7-18.
 After the START condition (S), a slave address is sent.
 This address is 7 bits long followed by an eighth bit which is a data direction bit (R/W) - a 'zero' indicates a transmission (WRITE), a 'one' indicates a request for data (READ).
 A data transfer is always terminated by a STOP condition (P) generated by the master.
+However, if a master still wishes to communicate on the bus, it can generate a repeated START condition (Sr) and address another slave without first generating a STOP condition.
+Various combinations of read/write formats are then possible within such a transfer.

-- 12. The I2C peripheral is non-compliant with the NXP I2C specification in the following areas: analog glitch filter, I/O V{OI}/I{OL}, I/O hysteresis.
+12. The I2C peripheral is non-compliant with the NXP I2C specification in the following areas: analog glitch filter, I/O V{OL}/I{OL}, I/O hysteresis.
 The I2C Block has a digital glitch filter (not available in sleep mode).
 The Fast-mode minimum fall-time specification can be met by setting the I/Os to slow speed mode.
-See the I/O Electrical Specifications in "Inputs and Outputs" section on page 74 for details. - 13.
-Fixed-block I2C does not support undefined bus conditions, nor does it support Repeated Start in Slave mode.
-These conditions should be avoided, or the UDB-based I2C component should be used instead.
+See the I/O Electrical Specifications in "Inputs and Outputs" section on page 69 for details.